openforis/sepal-doc/docs/source/setup/presentation.rst

 For example, select the :code:`Downloads` folder to display the folders containing any of the data you have downloaded in SEPAL.
 If you have not downloaded mosaics in SEPAL yet, this folder will be empty.

 .. thumbnail:: ../_images/setup/presentation/files_menu.png
-    :title: The **Files** menu
+    :title: The Files menu
     :align: center
     :width: 50%

 In the upper right, there are four buttons (the three right-most buttons will be inactive until you select a file).
 From left to right:

--   The first button will show hidden files (files and folder names starting with ".").
+-   The first button will show hidden files (files and folder names starting with **.**).
 -   The second button will download selected data to your local computer.
 -   The third button will delete the selected folder or file.
 -   The last button will clear your selection.